SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 In any case, the UK is better out of the EU in many ways, they just don't know it.
 So, personally, I have in-laws whose grant fundings have been cut, so they're out of a nice university research job.
 Unemployed.
-It was of course EU funding.
-No one at that university is asking why the UK government cannot fund the research.
+It was of course previously EU funding.
+No one at that university is asking why the UK government cannot fund the research, or maybe they are, but they don't seem to be demanding UK government funding.
 Why not?
 They are clueless, they do not understand MMT.

+((To be fair, maybe they're saving their energy.
+The UK government will not presently issue the science grant funds, and if the university professors know this you can perhaps forgive them for not being more vocal, they'd risk losing their jobs.
+Nevertheless it still seems a little gutless and shows total lack of solidarity for their highly skilled research technicians.))

 Instead of investing in cutting edge biological research then they're investing in making people unemployed, highly skilled people.
 Turning them into high school